RLesur/crrri/README.md

 [`websocket`](https://github.com/rstudio/websocket) and
 [`promises`](https://cran.r-project.org/package=promises).
 The default
 design of the `crrri` functions is to use promises.
-However, you can also use it with callbacks if you prefer.
+However, you can also use `crrri` with callbacks if you prefer.

 We are highly indebted to [Miles McBain](https://github.com/milesmcbain) for his seminal work on